PsychoticElites/FExBarclays/README.md

 * [Team](#12--team)

 ## 1. Introduction
 This application aims to complete the challenges 1, 2 and 4 of the UI/UX Theme of #UNITEDBYHCL Hackathon, 2017.
-This application is in prototype phase, but works like any full scale deployed application.
+This application is in Beta phase, but works like any full scale deployed application.
 With this Formula E application users can Sign Up, Log In, view upcoming races, Driver’s information, watch Live streams of the ongoing events and find any nearby places to explore by using the integrated Google Maps.
 Furthermore, the users can also locate the nearest Barclays Bank ATM or Branch using voice enabled commands specially designed for visually impaired people.

 The application also implements Street-View of the race-venue that helps race-goers find nearby Restrooms, Grandstands, Cafeterias or any other basic necessities.
 As mentioned in our “Idea Phase”, we have successfully implemented all the features and have managed to merge it in an “all-in-one” android application.